Dania2021/thedriving-quiz/README.md

        #### Unresolved

-       There is a a warning displaying in the console on the live page.
+       There is a warning displaying in the console on the live page.
 This error seems to be because GitHub hosted pages disable googles 3rd party cookie alternative FLoC, which then throws this error.
 The error doesn't affect the site in any way.

        ![Warning Message image](/assets/readme-images/error.png "Warning Message image")